 The adhesion in acceleration and braking on the snow of the CrossClimate Plus are from winter tire, so when all of a sudden you are in the midst of snowfall, you can count on a level of adhesion that does not compromise the safety of gear thanks to the 3d Lamella At full depth.
 A great advantage if we think that in summer they behave like a summer tire.

 The drawback on the snow compared to a quality winter-such as the Alpin of the same Michelin-concerns the lower directionality because the shoulder of the CrossCliame + is rigid and free of lamellas to guarantee a grip and a precision driving from Summer Tyre, essential if you plan to keep the same tires all year round.

 Effective up to the last millimeter

 Like all the latest-generation Michelin tires, the Michelin CrossClimate PLUS is designed to ensure performance until the end of their life, even in the snow.
-An important aspect-both for safety and for the wallet-but not at all obvious: some competing tires have declining performance as the thread approaches the minimum size foreseen by the Highway Code.
-Replace the tires before reaching the 4 mm tread, as some industry operators recommend, it is not necessary if they are quality covers.
+An important aspect-both for safety and the wallet-but not at all obvious: some competing tires have declining performance as the thread approaches the minimum size foreseen by the Highway Code.
+Replace the tires before reaching the 4 mm tread, as some industry operators recommend; it is unnecessary if they are quality covers.
 In addition to being anti-economic, in fact, it is also anti-ecological.

 Michelin CrossClimate PLUS Review

 Depends.
-First of all the territory where you live and where you move: in Cortina, it would make sense to mount the winter, in Rome, you could do without.
+First of all, the territory where you live and where you move: in Cortina, it would make sense to mount the winter; in Rome, you could do without.
 And then from what are the expectations of performance.
-For example, if I drive a 400 CV sports compact it would be advisable to assemble high-performance summer tires outside the summer period (see Michelin Pilot Sport) and in winter, at this point, to mount Winter.
+For example, if I drive a 400 horsepower sports compact, it would be advisable to assemble high-performance summer tires outside the summer period (see Michelin Pilot Sport) and winter, at this point, to mount Winter.